Important Notes

 Motorcycle trousers should be considered as the most ideal, however heavy denim jeans will be accepted as a minimum.
 (Leggings, Jogging trousers or lightweight trousers will NOT be accepted)

 • Waterproof outer layer.
-When not in use, this may be stowed in a convenient place on your motorcycle.
+This may be stowed in a convenient place on your motorcycle when not in use.

 • Warm inner layer.